CrimpyCode/CrimpyCode/README.md

 <img width="800px" src="Banner.JPG" align="center" alt="GitHub Banner" />

 Hello!
 I'm Wonjae!
 I'm a full-stack software engineer with background in accounting, interested in merging my skills to ignite a spark in the tech space!
-I am currently open to any new freelance clients or full-time opportunities.
+I am currently open to full-time opportunities.
 Please feel free to contact me via <a href="wsung88@gmail.com">email</a> or <a href="https://www.linkedin.com/in/wonjaesung/">LinkedIn</a>.

 <p>- 🌱 I’m currently learning React and its frameworks!</p>